zer0ninja/BetterSteamAutoCracker/README.md

 BetterSteamAutoCracker is a Tauri-based desktop app for Windows that automates Steamless DRM removal and Goldberg Steam Emulator application for offline Steam game use.

-**⚠️ Legal Notice**: For educational and personal use only (e.g., playing games offline so you "own" them).
+**Legal Notice**: For educational and personal use only (e.g., playing games offline so you "own" them).
 Bypassing DRM or emulating Steam services violates Steam's Terms of Service and laws.

 ## Features

 - Removes Steam DRM with Steamless
 - Applies Goldberg Steam Emulator for achievements, DLCs, and languages
-- React + Tailwind CSS UI for selecting game folders and App IDs
 - Auto-downloads dependencies (DLLs, fonts, sounds) from S3
-- Real-time progress updates and logging
 - Backs up original files as `.svrn` and `Goldberg.zip`

-## Installation

-1. Download the latest `.exe` from [Releases](https://github.com/0xSovereign/BetterSteamAutoCracker/releases).
-2. Run the installer; dependencies auto-download to `%APPDATA%/sovereign.bsac.app`.

-## Quick Start

-1. Click "Browse" to select the game folder.
-2. Enter the Steam App ID (e.g., `1030300` for Hollow Knight: Silksong, find on [SteamDB](https://steamdb.info/)).
-3. Click "Crack".
-4. Launch the game.

 ## Building from Source